July 08, 2021 5 min read

 Disadvantages of Sateen

 • Too warm for some.
-While some adore sateen’s toasty feel, it’s not a good fit for others.
-If you don’t have air conditioning in the summer months — or just generally run warm — sateen may be too hot for you.
+While some adore sateen’s toasty feel, it’s not always a good fit.
+If you don’t have air conditioning in the summer months — or if you just generally run warm — sateen may be too hot for you.
 This heavier fabric traps heat more than percale and may not keep you as cool as you’d like.

 • Prone to pilling.
 Unfortunately, sateen’s luxurious nature isn’t as long-lasting as many people would prefer.
 After a while, this cotton variety is known to pill.
 Those little fuzz balls may look less than glamorous, but it’s nothing that you can’t fix.
 You can prevent pilling by washing your sheets inside out or by hand.